ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 :sob: :weary: :loudspeaker: :rage3:

 Once you take the time to learn more about where they stand and you imagine them more complexly, you begin to see why their perspective may not be as absurd as you initially thought.
-Sometimes it is just that they struggle to communicate their internal thoughts and emotions clearly, or sometimes they just don't care to.
+- Sometimes it is just that they struggle to communicate their internal thoughts and emotions clearly
+- Sometimes they just don't care, as they falsely assume everybody else is as closed-off to listening to reason as they are
+- Sometimes it may be that they don't have the courage of their convictions and are honestly afraid that their crutch, which is their belief system, may crumble if they truly test out the tenets of their system

 ## quick side-note (more like a side-swipe!)
 The extent to which I wonder if people really believe in what they say is illustrative in that some of my dear friends, who I love and respect, are proud to brand themselves as [Conservatives](http://www.thesaurus.com/browse/conservative), and I find it amusing how the thesaurus generously adorns this characteristic with such pleasing epithets as :smiley: :